baseboxorg/minchu/android-tools/PHONE-TOOL.md

 ### Change-logs

 #### _v2.4_
-- Fixs  variables in device check function, Fix several typos.
+- Fixes  variables in device check function, Fix several typos.
 - Added betterbatterystats playstore edition
 - Ability to see version info for script. {Just to keep track of it}